 That scenario is exactly why Salesforce has been so successful, according to CEO Marc Benioff.
-At an earnings call earlier this year, Benioff said, “When I look at the largest transactions... every transaction was done with the CEO.
+At an earnings call, Benioff said, “When I look at the largest transactions... every transaction was done with the CEO.
 I think it's really unusual, and that's why we're really selling more enterprise software than Oracle or SAP."

 The role of top executives as de facto brand advocates was outlined by Salesforce COO Keith Block, who made the point that budget considerations are secondary if the salesperson can make a convincing case built around the company's goals.
 "When the priority of the company is all about growth, they'll find the money to make that happen, they'll find the money to make those investments, and that's what we're seeing in the marketplace."

 That's not what most salespeople are doing, according to Forrester.
 Their research revealed that what makes a successful meeting from the buyer's perspective is when “the salesperson clearly shows they understand my business issues and can clearly articulate to me how to solve them.”
 Unfortunately, only 13 percent of executives agreed that salespeople were able to deliver on that front.

 The toughest job in sales today is wiping away the preconceptions of executives based on their experience of past salespeople.
 The way to do that is to launch initiatives on three fronts simultaneously:

 Front 1: Context

 Unlike buyers, who typically want specs, execs care most about outcomes.
 Sales has to lay out the larger context of the rollout, such as what it will look like and how different departments are likely to react.
 This is a time for realistic appraisals, not sunny optimism.

 Execs don't want to be surprised by pushback from departments that see the solution as a threat to their way of doing things.
 Do internal research to see what problems customers had in rollout and how they overcame resistance to change.